xlladdins/xll_tws/README.md

 and write programs to automate Trader Workstation.
 They do not provide a library that you can link to, they provide header and source files you must incorporate into your program.
-Their GitHub [repository](https://github.com/InteractiveBrokers/tws-api) does not compile out of the box.
+Their GitHub [repository](https://github.com/InteractiveBrokers/tws-api) does not compile out of the box so the headers and source are provided in the `tws_api` folder.
+These had to be modified to run on Windows.

 The [`EWrapper`](https://interactivebrokers.github.io/tws-api/interfaceIBApi_1_1EWrapper.html).
 class declares all callbacks their server might call as pure virtual functions